su2code/su2code.github.io/_tutorials/design_features/Inviscid_2D_Unconstrained_NACA0012.md

 ---
-title: Unconstrained shape design of an transonic inviscid airfoil at a cte.
+title: Unconstrained shape design of a transonic inviscid airfoil at a cte.
 AoA
 permalink: /tutorials/Inviscid_2D_Unconstrained_NACA0012/
 ---